vipulgupta2048/talkswith2048/README.md

 ## Community Organizer @ 2048

 After being an organizer for many years to a number of communities, I have thought of starting my own meetups.
 I take huge pride in striking that spark that is conversations between strangers, building relationships more than piling up connections and helping my people succeed.
-Good vibes gurannteed is what I bring to a conference/meetup.
+Good vibes guaranteed is what I bring to a conference/meetup.
 Here's what I have worked on in the past.

 | Meetups/Conferences | Link | Years  | Comments |
 | --- | --- | --- | --- |